Orkney: Natural history

 Orkney has an abundance of wildlife, especially of grey and common seals and seabirds such as puffins, kittiwakes, black guillemots (tysties), ravens, and great skuas (bonxies).
 Whales, dolphins, and otters are also seen around the coasts.
 Inland the Orkney vole, a distinct subspecies of the common vole introduced by Neolithic humans, is an endemic.
 There are five distinct varieties, found on the islands of Sanday, Westray, Rousay, South Ronaldsay, and the Mainland, all the more remarkable as the species is absent on mainland Britain.

 The coastline is well known for its colourful flowers including sea aster, sea squill, sea thrift, common sea-lavender, bell and common heather.
 The Scottish primrose is found only on the coasts of Orkney and nearby Caithness and Sutherland.
 Although stands of trees are generally rare, a small forest named Happy Valley with 700 trees and lush gardens was created from a boggy hillside near Stenness during the second half of the 20th century.

 The North Ronaldsay sheep is an unusual breed of domesticated animal, subsisting largely on a diet of seaweed, since they are confined to the foreshore for most of the year to conserve the limited grazing inland.
 The island was also a habitat for the Atlantic walrus until the mid-16th century.

-The Orkney char (Salvelinus inframundus) used to live in Heldale Water on Hoy.
-It has been considered locally extinct since 1908.
+The Orkney char (Salvelinus inframundus) used to live in Heldale Water on Hoy and has not been observed since 1908, so is now considered to be extinct.

 Stoat problem and solution

-The introduction of alien stoats since 2010, a natural predator of the common vole and thus of the Orkney vole, was also harming native bird populations.
-NatureScot, Scotland's Nature Agency, provided these additional specifics:The introduction of a ground predator like the stoat to islands such as Orkney, where there are no native ground predators, is very bad news for Orkney’s native species.
-Stoats are accomplished predators and pose a very serious threat to Orkney’s wildlife, including: the native Orkney vole, hen harrier, short-eared owl and many ground nesting birds.
+The introduction of non-native stoats since 2010, a natural predator of the common vole and thus of the Orkney vole, was also harming native bird populations.
+NatureScot, Scotland's nature agency, provided these additional specifics:The introduction of a ground predator like the stoat to islands such as Orkney, where there are no native ground predators, is very bad news for Orkney's native species.
+Stoats are accomplished predators and pose a very serious threat to Orkney's wildlife, including: the native Orkney vole, hen harrier, short-eared owl and many ground nesting birds.